pmaxted/xamidimura/README.md

 - Currently can create fits file with only header information, store an observing record in the obslog2 table in the xamidimura database.
 The next file number is obtained by looking for the last used number in the directory where files are saved and adding 1.
+Files are sorted into folders based on the date at the start of the evening.
+Files stored under date of previous evening until 9am UTC.

 - When the observing recipe is loaded, it takes the User defined patterns (N_PATT, S_PATT) and populates it with the required filters, exposure times,